pjones/nix-hs/README.md

   * As of June 5, 2020 [a patch](https://github.com/NixOS/nixpkgs/issues/85924)
-    needs to be applied to nixpkgs so that we can bootstrap a statically compiled GHC.  `nix-hs` will automatically apply this patch to the `nixpkgs` set that you give it.
+    needs to be applied to nixpkgs so that we can bootstrap a statically compiled GHC.  `nix-hs` will automatically apply this patch to the nixpkgs set that you give it.

 With that out of the way, let's talk about how to actually build a static binary.
-Most of the work has already been done for you and it's likely that all you need to do is set the `enableFullyStaticExecutables` argument to `true` when calling the `nix-hs` function.
+Most of the work has already been done for you and it's likely that all you'll need to do is set the `enableFullyStaticExecutables` argument to `true` when calling the `nix-hs` function.